 “Visual acuity and the Amsler grid are subjective visual tests used to determine the extent of damage to a patient's vision,” Dr. Murthy says.
 “The Amsler grid is a grid composed of many identical squares with white lines and a black background.
 This test is used to determine if the patient is experiencing distorted vision and which regions of their visual field are affected.
 If you see the white lines within the grid as curved or wavy, this may be indicative of fluid within the macula.”

 If you’ve ever had your eyes dilated, you know what’s in store: giant, Disney character-style pupils and some post-exam light sensitivity (so make sure to pack your sunnies).
-This painless test involves getting special drops put in your eyes that cause the muscles of your iris to contract—that’s what causes the pupils to enlarge.
+This painless test involves getting special drops put in your eyes that affects the muscles of your iris, which causes the pupils to enlarge (depending on which dilation drop is used it can cause a certain muscle to contract vs paralyze another, both with the same dilating outcome.
+The drop used can vary from eye care provider).
 According to Dr. Murthy, the dilated-eye exam is the only way your eye doctor can get a good look at the peripheral part of your retina, which lets them see if there are other issues affecting it.

 During the test, your doctor will perform what’s known as an “indirect ophthalmoscope,” which is a fancy way of saying they’ll shine a very bright light into your eye to examine the retina.
 This shouldn’t be too uncomfortable, but you may want to brace yourself for an intense light show.